-Water is heated using a Webasto system, which only heats water on demand ensuring no wasted water or energy, and the heated water is stored within high density insulation and high efficiency transfer coils for rapid heat transfer and temperature retention.
+Water is heated using a Webasto system, which only heats water on demand ensuring no wasted water or energy, and the heated water is stored within high-density insulation and high-efficiency transfer coils for rapid heat transfer and temperature retention.

-The Spirit 111 is also one of few superyachts capable of cruising without professional crew.
+The Spirit 111 is also one of few superyachts capable of cruising without a professional crew.
 Energy efficient Lewmar hydraulic deck hardware and OneSails GBR (East) 4T FORTE™ sails made from materials that can be recycled are fitted to a Hall Spars carbon fibre mast and in-boom furling to facilitate short-handed sailing.

 Spirit founder and head designer Sean McMillan commented: “A single-masted wooden yacht of this size that can be owner-driven is nothing less than a feat of engineering.
 The yacht’s impressive strength to weight ratio, a carbon rig and lightweight, performance sails will allow the owner to compete at regattas worldwide.”

 A unique, curved interior